 After the war, contact with other Nordic countries was restored.
 At a meeting in Stockholm in November 1945, the Nordic countries agreed to create a joint cooperation and coordination structure.
 The purpose of the Nordic Art Federation was, by constantly exchanging art between the Nordic countries "to contribute to the sense of Nordic cohesion and the cultural community and otherwise work for the benefit of the Nordic art life."

 1949 - "The riddle of the Etruscans"

 "The riddle of the Etruscans" is undoubtedly the most ambitious exhibition project Kunstnernes Hus ever embarked upon.
 The exhibition was protected by H.M the King and H.K.H.
 Crown Prince.
 The exhibition included almost 500 works of art, lent from 34 public and private collections in Italy, Germany and France.
-Never has any exhibition in Norway received such overwhelming coverage in the mass media.
-Although the visitor numbers were high, the exhibition unfortunately became an economic disaster.
+Never before had any exhibition in Norway received such overwhelming coverage in the media.
+Although visitor numbers were high, the exhibition was unfortunately an economic disaster.

 1960 - Non-Figuration

 In the early 60s, nonfigurative painting finally gained ground in Norway.
 Jacob Weidemann's impressive solo exhibition in the spring of 1961 can thus be said to denote a watershed.
-In general, one could argue that what was non-figurative interpretations of Norwegian nature won most acceptance.
 At the same time as Weidemann, Arnold Haukeland exhibited abstract sculptures in Kunstnernes Hus.
 This exhibition has also been a milestone in our modern art history.
-Following this, several solo exhibitions of international and Norwegian modern artists followed.
-"Modern art" was made acceptable.
+Several solo exhibitions of international and Norwegian modern artists followed.
+"Modern art" had become acceptable.

 1967 - Morten Krohg